dyp-cpp/cpp-draft/README.rst

    pictures).
 #.
 There are too few space characters, e.g. after the <cpp/> tag,
    or after quotes.
 #.
-The toolchain is really slow.
-It might take several minutes
-   and might require several hundred MiB of RAM.
-#.
 The index is dropped entirely.
 #.
 The front matter is dropped entirely.